edwardcrompton/peaks/README.md

 Gulp tasks for Sass and Service Worker
 --------------------------------------

-Gulp is installed in its down Docker container in order to partly automate the compilation of Sass and recreation of the service worker.
+Gulp is installed in its own Docker container in order to partly automate the compilation of Sass and recreation of the service worker.

 If it's not running already, start the environment running on localhost:8080